S.W.A.G.G.E.R. Award Nominations

 Example: “Alondra started helping her elderly neighbor carry groceries and take care of their dog.
 She checks in weekly now and brings cheer to someone who doesn't have much support."

-Is there anything else you want us to know about the student?
-You can use this space to share anything unique about this student’s personality, story, or background that would help the judges better understand who they are.
-We're looking for the heart of their story, how they show up for others, and why they deserve to be celebrated.
-Any and all information is helpful!
+5. Additional Information - Is there anything else you would like us to know about this student or group?
+Use this space to share anything unique about their personality, story, or background that would help the judges better understand who they are.
+We are looking for the heart of their story—how they show up for others and why they deserve to be celebrated.
+Any additional details are welcome.

 *